eclipse/epsilon-website/mkdocs/docs/doc/eunit.md

 For the sake of brevity, only an outline of the JUnit test suite is included.
 All JUnit test suites are defined as Java classes.
 This test suite has three methods:

-1. The test setup method (marked with the `@Before` JUnit annotation) loads the required models by creating and configuring instances of .
-After that, it prepares the transformation by creating and configuring an instance of , adding the input and output models to its model repository.
+1. The test setup method (marked with the `@Before` JUnit annotation) loads the required models by creating and configuring instances of `EmfModel`.
+After that, it prepares the transformation by creating and configuring an instance of `EtlModule`, adding the input and output models to its model repository.

 2. The test case itself (marked with `@Test`) runs the ETL transformation and uses the generic comparison algorithm implemented by EMF Compare to perform the model comparison.

 3. The test teardown method (marked with `@After`) disposes of the models.

 Several issues can be identified in each part of the test suite.
-First, test setup is tightly bound to the technologies used: it depends on the API of the and classes, which are both part of Epsilon.
+First, test setup is tightly bound to the technologies used: it depends on the API of the `EmfModel` and `EtlModule` classes, which are both part of Epsilon.
 Later refactorings in these classes may break existing tests.

 The test case can only be used for a single combination of input and output models.
 Testing several combinations requires either repeating the same code and therefore making the suite less maintainable, or using parametric testing, which may be wasteful if not all tests need the same combinations of models.